Science of Reading Professional Learning Course

 Why is this needed in Kansas?

-- The impact of COVID-19 has been pronounced among early learners, for whom development of reading and writing skills is critical to success in all subjects and later grades.
+The impact of COVID-19 has been pronounced among early learners, for whom the development of reading and writing skills is critical to success in all subjects and later grades.
 As research indicates, students who are not reading proficiently by the end of third grade are four times more likely to not finish high school.

-- Faculty from teacher preparation programs across the state value LETRS®.
+Faculty from teacher preparation programs across the state value LETRS.
 They are participating and integrating information into their programs.

-- Special education teacher
+- Special education teachers

 - Title teachers

-- ESOL teacher
+- ESOL teachers

-- At-risk teacher
+- At-risk teachers

 NEW USERS